 The Board of Management of Kilrane National School sets out its policy in accordance with the provisions of the Education Act 1998 and trusts that by doing so parents will be assisted in relation to enrolment matters.
 The Chairperson of the Board of Management, Fr.
 Diarmuid Desmond and the principal teacher Mr. Eoin Ó Donnagáin will be happy to clarify any matters arising from the policy.

-PLEASE NOTE: The Enrolment Form is at the bottom of this page
+PLEASE NOTE: The Application for Enrolment form is at the bottom of this page

 Name of School: Kilrane National School